 Cherry wood has a richly sweet, fruity flavor, and due to this, it goes very well with smoked pork ribs.

 This fruit wood is excellent when used on its own but can also go very well with oak, hickory, or pecan, which will increase the richness of the smoke flavor and give it a more subtle sweetness.
-This cherry wood also gives the food cooked a beautiful mahogany color.
+This wood also gives the food cooked a beautiful mahogany color.